stevenygd/SWALP/README.md

 |          | PreResNet164 | 4.63±0.18  | 4.03±0.10  |            |            |
 | CIFAR100 | VGG16        | 27.23±0.17 | 25.93±0.21 | 29.59±0.32 | 26.65±0.29 |
 |          | PreResNet164 | 22.20±0.57 | 19.95±0.19 |            |            |

+## Other implementations

+Tianyi Zhang provides an implementation using a low-precision training framework [QPyTorch](https://github.com/Tiiiger/QPyTorch) in this [link](https://github.com/Tiiiger/QPyTorch/tree/master/examples/SWALP).

 ## References
 We use the [SWA repo](https://github.com/timgaripov/swa/) as starter template.